-When we return to Ulgii, we’ll photograph the eagle hunters traveling to the eagle festival.
-Some of them are horse back riding as far as 200 miles to attend this annual festival.
+Then we are going to photograph a special festival, made just for our group.
+We’ll photograph the eagle hunters traveling to our eagle festival.
+Some of them are horse back riding as far as 80 miles to attend our festival.
 We’ll be able to discuss with them what it takes to get ready for the festival and the various competitions.

-The eagle festival is an event not to be missed.
-It is THE event for the hunters, who gathered to compete for skills, speed, agility with their horses and eagles.
+The eagle festival is made private, so we have a better chance to capture their skills, without tourists in the background.
 You’ll have a chance to photograph elderly , “new comers” and even young females competing at this event.
 One of the young teenager (Aisholpan – The Eagle Huntress) became really known in 2016, when a documentary about her won 2nd prize at the Sundance festival.
 Truly amazing.

 We have paid special attention to the logistics for this trip, where transportation has been upgraded to 4x4 land cruiser (vs. Russian minivan), we have hired a cook when we travel to eagle hunter families, we have upgraded GER to sleep only 3 people, we have a ground crew to keep the GER warm.
-At the festival, we’ll set up a special GER so we can invite eagle hunters to visit us.
+We have reserved special accommodation in remote villages, where we will have showers and hot rooms.

 In summary, we have put an incredible experience focused on meeting nomadic eagle hunter families, enabling you to photograph them in their natural environment, photograph on private shoots over hundred Mongolian horses, and having a prime spot to enjoy the eagle hunter festival.

 There is a say that no trip to Mongolia would be complete without at least a meal inside a GER with a real-life nomadic family.
 The hospitality and the ceremony of cooking and eating large servings of simple cuisine is a truly unique experience.

 Get ready for this rich and unique adventure and the many private photoshoots.
 REGISTER early as all previous years were sold out.